 A few years ago, if I tried to tell you what a personal brand consultant is and what I do, you probably would not get it!

-Thankfully, the days of capitalizing with a personal brand are here and the term is vastly more celebrated.
+Thankfully, the days of capitalizing on a personal brand are here and the term is vastly more celebrated.
 Now more than ever, I have clients coming to me for help because they’ve seen the success that influencers and CEOs like Elon Musk have had.

-A personal brand consultant may not seem like something you need as an entrepreneur, but you’d bet surprised to learn how many Fortune 500’s have one on their team.
+A personal brand consultant may not seem like something you need as an entrepreneur, but you’d be surprised to learn how many Fortune 500’s have one on their team.
 The need for a personal brand expert is likely due to the fact that “82% of people are more likely to trust a company when their senior executives are active on social media.”

 And once you’ve become a 6 or 7-figure CEO, you don’t really have time to be social on social media.

 Learn how to increase your authority, visibility, and credibility to finally get the recognition you deserve to dominate your market.

 When I saw the need for executives and entrepreneurs to have their own personalized, one-stop team to manage their online influence, I created Stratus Branding.
 My company works to build the reputation of founders by consistently providing them with full-service brand management, custom content creation and distribution, social media management, and website administration.

 A personal brand strategist or “consultant,” on the other hand, may be a better fit if you’re an entrepreneur who is just starting out.